OxWearables/dnanexus-stepcount/README.md

 ## 📊 Collating Outputs from Multiple Runs

 After running multiple jobs, you may want to merge their output files for further analysis.
 The `stepcount` package includes a secondary CLI tool, `stepcount-collate-outputs`, made for this purpose.
-To use it on DNAnexus, you'll need to create a separate applet (you can reuse the previously created asset, avoiding the time-consuming build process).
+To use it on DNAnexus, you'll need to create a separate applet (you can reuse the already created `stepcount-asset` asset, avoiding the time-consuming asset building process):

-Follow these steps to build the applet:

-1. Open **stepcount-collate-outputs/dxapp.json** and find the `"assetDepends"` field:
+1. Open **stepcount-collate-outputs/dxapp.json** and find this section:

    ```text
    "assetDepends": [